pgan002/biomed-chatbot/README.md

 # Cleaning and chunking

 When possible, we extract the article bodies and chunk them into paragraphs.
 Paragraphs and sentences are more semantically coherent than fixed-size chunks, even if those overlap.
 Sentences may contain too little context.
-It is difficult to compare results of each because I am not an expert in the application domain, and it would require a lot of work.
+The optimum chunk size depends on the embedding type, because with simple embeddings such as Glove, large chunks would become too general to be useful.
+I did not tune the think size because it would require a lot of work and because I cannot evaluate retrieved results (I do not know biomedicine).

 About 1000 of the 50,000 documents are not formatted into clear sections or do not have such sections.
 For these, we use the whole document as a chunk.